Deactivating My Facebook and Instagram Accounts

 Why do you prefer Twitter?

-On Twitter, I can casually ask a question/write a statement about anything (not specifically tech), it'll get 10-50 likes and I'll get plenty of answers/responses — it's easier to strike a conversation.
-I see tech-related Tweets (not specifically asking for help) and a wide variety of other topics I don't tend to see on Facebook.
+Facebook doesn't strike conversations, at least for me, like Twitter does.
+On Twitter, I can casually ask a question/write a statement about anything (not specifically tech), it'll get 10-50 likes and I'll get plenty of answers/responses.
+I see tech-related Tweets (not specifically asking for help) and a wide variety of other topics I didn't tend to see on Facebook.
+Facebook has had plenty of time and information to learn what I want to see in my feed.

 Will you keep your account deactivated, or will you eventually delete it?